Menu

 Operations at Curraghinalt will mine two-types of rock – ‘ore’ which contains metals and ‘non-ore bearing rock’ which doesn’t.

 The project is designed to retain as much non-ore bearing rock underground as possible.
-The remainder will be stored above ground in a Dry Stack Facility (DSF).
+The remainder will be placed above ground in a DSF.

 Rock is first processed underground through a crusher and an ore sorter.
-Ore is transported by an electric, covered conveyor to the surface for further processing.
-Non-ore bearing rock will be used to help backfill tunnels and leave mine workings in a stable condition.
-Some of this material will also help form the DSF’s outer shell.
+Ore is transported by an electric, covered conveyor to the surface for secondary processing.
+Non-ore bearing rock will be used to backfill tunnels and ensure that no large spaces are left underground.
+Some of this material will also help form the DSF’s outer layer.

 On the surface ore is further processed, creating a concentrate containing valuable metals to be shipped overseas.
 The left-over rock is known as ‘tailings’.
-Just over half of these tailings will be pumped underground and mixed with cement to backfill cavities.
+Just over half of these tailings will be pumped underground to be turned into a cement paste to backfill cavities.
 The remaining tailings will have most of their water removed before being sent to the DSF.

-Traditionally, tailings would have been stored as a semi-liquid in ‘wet tailings dams’.
+Traditionally, tailings would be stored as a semi-liquid in ‘wet tailings dams’.
 By using the latest DSF technology (acknowledged by the EU as a best available technique) there will be no ‘wet tailings dams’ at Curraghinalt.
-Scotland’s new gold mine in the Trossachs National Park (similar climate and topography to the Sperrins) also uses DSF technology.

 The DSF is an engineered, designed feature which is smoothed, shaped and compacted safely and securely.
 Over the c.25-year life of mine, it will have an average thickness of c.17m and won’t contain acid-generating rock.